ajcwebdev/autoshow/scripts/prompt.md

-This is a transcript with timestamps of a technical conversation.
+This is a transcript with timestamps.

 Write a one sentence summary of the transcript and a one paragraph summary.
   - The one sentence summary shouldn't exceed 180 characters (roughly 30 words).